Welcome to the DWS Learning Academy

 The immediate objectives of the Learning Academy are to forestall a skills

-shortage within DWA that will arise from the retirement of senior engineering
+shortage within DWS that will arise from the retirement of senior engineering

 and technical management personnel.
 In the long-term, the Learning Academy will

 lead a sustained campaign to secure a steady supply of high level skills in

 water-related science, engineering, and management to meet projected demand

 The scope of work of the Learning Academy is covering the full spectrum knowledge